TryGhost/Ghost/CONTRIBUTING.md

 1. **Use the GitHub search** and check someone else didn't get there first
 2. Take a moment to think about the best way to make a case for, and explain what you're thinking.
 Are you sure this shouldn't really be a [bug report](#bug-reports) or a [feature request](#feature-requests)?
+Is it really one idea or is it many?
 What's the context?
 What problem are you solving?
 Why is what you are suggesting better than what's already there?
+Does it fit with the Roadmap?

 <a name="pull-requests"></a>